se-for-sci/se-for-sci.github.io/content/week4/functional.md

 Let's define a **pure function**.
 This is a function that:

-- Does not mutate it's arguments
+- Does not mutate its arguments
 - Does not contain internal state (doesn't mutate itself or a global, basically)
 - Has no side effects (like printing to the screen)